mrdipeshashah/Big-Query-Cricket-Batsmen-Performance/README.md

 ---

+## DEEP DIVE INTO WEIGHTED BATTING AVERAGE (WBA) - CASE STUDY JACQUES KALLIS

+The Raw Data - Traditional Stats

+Averages are calculated by ignoring 'Not Out'

+* Total Career Runs - 13,289
+* Total Innings - 280
+* Not Outs - 40
+* Traditional Denominator - 280 - 40 = 240
+* Traditional Average - 13,289 / 240 = 55.37

+The WBA logic every 'Not Out' innings is not ignored and a fractional value is added

+* Total Career Runs - 13,289
+* Total Innings - 280
+* Not Outs - 40
+* Weighted Denominator - 262
+* Traditional Average - 13,289 / 262 = 50.72

+---

 ## THE MODELS PHILOSOPHY - IMPACT OVER ACCUMULATION

 Most analysis on players will value longetivity, the model created focuses on the contributuon and the impact created